 In some cases it can cause the ceiling to rise as much as 2 inches above the tops of interior partition walls.
 The problem is most pronounced near the centre of a home, where the largest amount of truss-based ceiling deflection occurs.
 As truss stresses build up in a roof frame, they can break free and release quickly, resonating like thunder through your house.
 It’s something like the way internal pressures within the earth’s crust build up for years, then suddenly let go in the form of an earthquake.

 There are two crucial things you need to understand right now.
 First of all, truss uplift isn’t a sign of structural weakness.
-But while the movement itself is an inevitable part of building a roof in this way, the visual problems aren’t.
+While the movement itself is an inevitable part of building a roof in this way, the visual problems aren’t.
 If interior walls and ceilings are built so they can move independently of each other, then your home will roll with the punches, avoiding the conditions that cause things to go boom as truss components struggle against each other.
 This is an issue that needs to be addressed as new homes are going up.
 Ask your builder how it’s going to be dealt with.

 Do you live in a house with gaps above walls that keep getting larger and smaller, driving you crazy in the process?
 Here’s a fix.
 Consider having some type of crown molding installed along the top of the offending walls, but only fasten it to the ceiling.
 Push it tight against the wall, but don’t drive any nails there.
 This approach allows the ceiling to rise and fall (along with the crown molding) without you having to see the resulting gaps as they grow and shrink.
 Just remember to paint the trim and wall when truss uplift is at its worst so no bare gaps appear.

 Understanding the physics behind truss uplift might not keep you from waking up the next time your house complains loudly about cold weather, but least now you can fall back to sleep knowing that you don’t owe a mortgage worth of money on a house that’s about to collapse around you.